DataDog/datadog-agent/docs/dev/agent_dev_env.md

 Alternatively, you can use already-compiled Doxygen binaries from [here](http://www.doxygen.nl/download.html).

 To get the dependency graphs, you may also need to install the `dot` executable from [graphviz](http://www.graphviz.org/) and add it to your `$PATH`.

+## Run the agent

+Running `invoke build` creates the agent binary located at `./bin/agent/agent`.
+If DataDog agent is not installed or if you do not want to edit your `datadog.yaml`, a configuration file is available at `./bin/agent/dist/datadog.yaml`.
+To run the agent with this configuration file use `-c`: `./bin/agent/agent CMD -c ./bin/agent/dist/datadog.yaml` where `CMD` is an agent command.

+**Important note**:
+Running `invoke build`:
+  * Discards any changes done in `./bin/agent/dist`
+  * Copy files from `./dev/dist` to `./bin/agent/dist`.
+See `https://github.com/DataDog/datadog-agent/blob/master/dev/dist/README.md` for more information.
+  * Copy `./pkg/config/config_template.yaml` to `./bin/agent/dist/datadog.yaml`